INFORMATION FOR MEMBERS

 They are being released now to allow the profession to become familiar with the new requirements before they take effect on 1 January 2019.

-The new competency standards outline professional behaviours all occupational therapists should demonstrate to practise safely and ethically.
+The new competency standards outline professional behaviours all occupational therapists should demonstrate to practice safely and ethically.
 They will affect occupational therapists working across all practice settings, including research, education, management and other roles not involving direct contact with clients – so it’s important you know what they are.

 They will replace the Australian competency standards for new graduate occupational therapists and have been developed to acknowledge changes in the profession since it first became nationally regulated on 1 July 2012.